RandomWhiteTrash/laravel-grid/docs/modals.md

             'title' => 'Your modal title or empty for auto generation based on action and model',
             // to prevent rendering of a modal footer 'footer-render' => false //true by default
+            'size' => 'lg', //Size of the modal : sm, md, lg to xl 'backdrop'       => 'static', //Or empty if you dont want a static behaviour
             // or just its buttons
             'footer-content' => '' //your own HTML to replace the footer content with ];